PierreDeneuville/kanji-adventure/README.md

 3. Submit a pull request

 ## 🙏 Acknowledgments
-- Game design inspired by classic roguelikes
+- Game design inspired by Motion Twin's Kanji Adventure proposend in KadoKado back in good ol' times :D
-- Emoji assets used for characters and items
-- [Any other acknowledgments]

 ---
-Made with ❤️ by [Your Name]
+Made with ❤️ by ClaudeAI and myself